 Having safe machines is however not enough to ensure that a shop floor is safe.
 We at 4Industry believe the future of safety in manufacturing lies in preventive measures that are implemented through digitalization.
 This subject will be fleshed out in the next paragraphs.

 4. How can digitalization help me increase safety?

 Digitalizing your manufacturing operation can significantly increase safety on the shop floor.
-4Industry’s mobile-enabled digital manufacturing operating system (DMOS) allows workers to, among other things, report incidents and post pictures of (potential) hazards and faulty machines.
+4Industry’s mobile-enabled connected worker platform allows workers to, among other things, report incidents and post pictures of (potential) hazards and faulty machines.
 The great thing about digital safety measures is that they are quick and entirely paperless: workers don’t have to remove themselves from the shop floor to fill out a safety form, but can instantly do it on the spot.
-All safety-related data is stored on a central database, and visualized in streamlined, easy-to-understand dashboards.
+All safety-related data is stored on a central database and visualized in streamlined, easy-to-understand dashboards.
 This allows safety officers to have better visibility on what kinds of incidents occur on the shop floor, making the process of implementing safety measures much easier.
 4Industry furthermore supplies digital forms for risk assessment, which allow safety managers to click on machines and see which hazards are still present.

 An optimal safety culture, of course, necessitates a continued focus on the subject.
 To ensure management’s continued engagement, the importance of safety should be a topic in daily stakeholder meetings.
 Gamification is a great method of maintaining workers’ attention on safety practices.
 A connected worker platform can send workers surveys or lists of questions about safety.
 Workers that report the most safety incidents in a particular month can be rewarded with small prizes, like restaurant coupons.
 Through gamification safety can, in short, be fun.